-- (a) Team with the most points earned during the regular season shall be declared League Champion. - (b) The League Champion will have its name inscribed on a traveling trophy, which will be presented during ceremonies at the year-end tournament. - (c) Each member of the League Championship team will be presented an award during ceremonies at the year-end tournament. - (d) The Regular-Season Champion will represent the MHSHL in the USA Hockey High School Nationals.
-If the League Champion declines to attend, the next regular-season ranked team will be asked in succession until a team accepts.
+- (a) Team with the most points earned during the regular season will be declared League Champion. - (b) The League champion will have its name inscribed on a traveling trophy, which will be presented during ceremonies at the year-end tournament. - (c) Each member of the League championship team will be presented an award. - (d) The Regular Season Champion will represent the MHSHL in the USA Hockey High School Nationals.
+If the League Champion declines to attend, the next regular season ranked team will be asked in succession until a team accepts. (deleted, no longer applicable)